nav_sign

 GitHub Repo starsGitHub forks

-nthu MDEL
+nthu Aurora-M

 I am currently the lead for the modelling part of the Multi-Domain Expert Layers (MDEL) Training: How to increase knowledge without breaking the bank? as a collaborative effort co-ordinated by Ontocord AI wherein my team is working on different aspects of architecture design and training of the MDEL model on SUMMIT supercomputer cluster as part of the INCITE allocation.